FranklinJiaChen/quantik-solver/README.md

-   Note that reflections are not included as separate elements in the symmetry group, as they are identical created through permutations of rows, columns, bands, and stacks.
+   Note that reflections are not included as separate elements in the symmetry group, as they are identically created through permutations of rows, columns, bands, and stacks.
    This approach differs from the referenced link, which includes reflections as part of the symmetry group.